 Beth

 These look very elegant and scrumptious.
 The sprinkle of icing sugar makes this look even better.
-The divine lemon flavor is awesome.
+This cake does taste very much like lemon pudding while still retaining a cake-like texture.
+They are quite nice!

 Emma